Geranyl pyrophosphate

 Geranyl pyrophosphate (GPP), also known as geranyl diphosphate (GDP), is the pyrophosphate ester of the terpenoid geraniol.
 Its salts are colorless.
 It is a precursor to many thousands of natural products.

 Occurrence

 GPP is an intermediate in the isoprenoid biosynthesis pathway that produces longer prenyl chains such as farnesyl pyrophosphate and geranylgeranyl pyrophosphate as well as many terpenes.
 It can be prepared in the laboratory from geraniol.

 Isopentenyl pyrophosphate (IPP) and dimethylallyl pyrophosphate (DMAPP) are condensed by geranyl pyrophosphate synthase (dimethylallyltranstransferase) to produce geranyl pyrophosphate (GPP) and pyrophosphate.
 The carbon skeletons of DMAPP and IPP have been colored to indicate their location in GPP.

 Microbial toxicity

-Intracellularly produced GPP has been shown to be toxic to the bacteria E. coli at moderate doses.
+Intracellularly produced GPP has been shown to be toxic to E. coli at moderate doses.